 - ~1 month prior to the competition: Online evaluation where teams will submit an Engineering Documentation Package (EDP) electronically and receive feedback.
 A RAPID staff member will communicate EDP instructions to all teams.
 Failure to meet the posted deadline will result in exclusion from the competition.
-The EDP template is available for download on the ChemE Cube Competition Website: www.aiche.org/chemecube - On competition day: Onsite evaluation where teams must bring a printed EDP, printed EDP reviewer feedback and a printed Management of Change (MOC) Form all in a folder or binder.
+The EDP template is available for download on the ChemE Cube Competition Website: 2025 ChemE Cube Competition Powered by RAPID | ExxonMobil | AIChE - On November 2nd: Onsite evaluation where teams must bring a printed EDP, printed EDP reviewer feedback and a printed Management of Change (MOC) Form all in a folder or binder.
 Teams should be ready to answer questions from a compliance auditor during a live safety review of their product.
 Teams must pass both the online and onsite evaluations in order to compete.

-3.1 Safety Audit: Online
+4.1 Safety Audit: Online

 An engineering documentation package (EDP) for your ChemE Cube must be completed and submitted by the posted deadline.
-A template is available here: www.aiche.org/chemecube.
-A complete EDP will include the following in the following order:
+A template is available here: https://www2.aiche.org/chemecube2025 A complete EDP will include the following:

-Section 1.0 Product description: Please describe the cube, include a description of the processes capabilities and limitations.
+Section 1.0 Product description: Please describe the cube, include a description of the process's capabilities and limitations.
 Justify your choices.
 This should be similar to your product pitch.
-Example: "A modular cube with an aluminum frame and removable Plexiglas panels housing a 12V DC supply fan and a chemical absorption column containing an amine to capture CO2 from ambient air.
-Using an inlet flow of 500mL/min of ambient air, CO2 capture will be verified with flow and concentration meters to show CO2 capture for at least the required minimum time of 30 seconds."
+Example: "A modular cube with an aluminum frame and removable Plexiglas panels housing a 12V DC supply fan and a chemical absorption column containing an amine to capture $CO_2$ from ambient air.
+Using an inlet flow of 5 L/min of ambient air, $CO_2$ capture will be verified with flow and concentration meters to show $CO_2$ capture for the full run of 10 minutes."